CenturyLinkCloud/PublicKB/WordPress/wordpress-local-development.md

 When you are satisfied with your changes, you may commit them and push them back up to CenturyLink's git hosting.
 Please review the [knowledge base article on git cloning and pushing](wordPress-site-updates-with-git.md).

+### Note

+Database and configuration changes (plug-in settings, content posts, etc.) are not synchronized with the live site and *vice versa*.

 WordPress Administration
 ------------------------